Documentation Index Fetch the complete documentation index at: https://docs.chameleondb.dev/llms.txt

 Rules:

-- Each entity must have exactly one
+Each entity must have exactly one primary field

-- Primary keys are automatically
+Primary keys are automatically unique and non-null

-- Primary keys cannot be modified after creation
+Primary keys cannot be modified after creation

 SQL Mapping: PRIMARY KEY